nthnn/Jessy-OS/README.md

 ## To-do

-1. Help and manuals on terminal.
-2. Improve the available APIs on the JavaScript Duktape VM.
+1. Improve the available APIs on the JavaScript Duktape VM.
-3. Terminal command for editing files.
+2. Terminal command for editing files.
-4. Log-in to default user with `userdef` command.
+4. Updatable date and time.

 ## Known Bugs